Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Oh.
 And thank *fook* they’d finally got it into their heads that he absolutely, completely, under no conceivable circumstances, wanted to hear another rendition of "Happy Birthday To You." *Especially* not one led by Gaoians.
 Gaoian singing combined all that was best in howling and traditional Chinese opera.

-So he’d cleaned off all the clutter on the pool table in the garage, invited Titan to bring along a games console and was generally just enjoying… a party.
+So he’d cleaned off all the clutter on the pool table in the garage, invited Titan to bring along a games console and was generally just enjoying... a party.
 It just happened to be a birthday party, that’s all.

 Of course, there was one bigger bit of news than a mere birthday.